Hamza Tariq: Franchise career

 Tariq was drafted by the Trinbago Knight Riders for the 2016 Caribbean Premier League.
 He scored a "crucial" 18 runs in the team's victory over St Kitts and Nevis Patriots in the final of the 2017 Caribbean Premier League.

 On 3 June 2018, he was selected to play for the Winnipeg Hawks in the players' draft for the inaugural edition of the Global T20 Canada tournament.
 In June 2019, he was selected to play for the Winnipeg Hawks franchise team in the 2019 Global T20 Canada tournament.
+In the 2023 Global T20 Canada tournament, Tariq was selected to play for the Toronto Nationals team.